alperendnc/internship-projects/README.md

 4. Open the `index.html` file in a web browser to view the recipe.

-5. If you chose the 8th,9th or 10th projects, their working principles are different from the others.
+5. If you chose the projects after the 8th, their working principles are different from the others.
 You can look at the readme section of the projects to see how they work.